 If you are considering Soul Retrieval services please visit my Soul Retrieval page for an overview of soul-loss and the process for a Retrieval.
 If you would like more information than what I have here I can recommend the book Soul Retrieval Mending the Fragmented Self, by Sandra Ingerman.
 It will completely demystify the process.
 This book is not complex or overly academic; in fact I’d go so far as to say it is a primer.
 In the simplest terms it explains what it means to have soul parts break away from the body and what the process is like to have them retrieved and reintegrated.
 When I first learned of Soul Retrieval, and then worked with a practitioner to have it performed for me, I was very grateful for having read this book first.
 Also, Ms. Ingerman’s candid experience of battling her inner dialog (This is crazy!
 But this works!) resonated strongly with me when I first began to explore Shamanic practice.

 Last (for books), but certainly not least, I recommend this next book so often it needs to be on this page.
 This book is by no means a “newbie” book.
 It assumes you know something of Shamanic Journey practice, and it has some exercises in here that are not for the newbie journeyer.
 The reason I recommend it is that this book is so down to earth and pragmatic that it resonates deeply with me and is easily digested by people who may not be comfortable with the idea of connecting directly to a spirit realm.
 Claude Poncelet’s The Shaman Within is a book on my shelf that has so many post-it notes sticking out of it that it is almost comical.
 I have also highlighted and underlined quite a bit of it as well.
-When clients come to see me, they often talk about wanting to share these experiences with their partners, family members, and friends, but feel like they may not be open or receptive to listening with an open mind.
+When clients come to see me, they often talk about wanting to share journey and shamanic experiences with their partners, family members, and friends, but feel like they may not be open or receptive to listening with an open mind.
 What I typically do is recommend they have the people in their lives read this book.
 Dr. Poncelet is a physicist and his simple way of talking about the spirit world, his personal experiences, the importance of integrity, and managing ego is perfectly balanced for anyone to take in.
 It also makes huge strides towards a personal goal of mine, which is to make this practice as accessible as possible to those populations that are uncomfortable with, and thus cut off from, Shamanic practice.

 And finally two articles by medical intuitive and energy healer, Matt DiLorenzo: